Cimpoca-Bogdan/Manual-Testing-Jira-Todoist/manual_testing_jira_todoist.md

 <h3>1.5 Test Implementation</h3>

-The following elements are needed to be ready before the test execution phase begins:
+The following elements are needed to be ready before the test execution phase begins

-**(inserati lista de elemente care sunt evaluate in etapa de implementare)**

 <h3>1.6.
 Test Execution </h3>